-Plant and equipment 3-5 years
+Plant and equipment 2-5 years

 Motor vehicles 3-15 years

 Office equipment and furniture 3-5 years

-Intellectual Property 10-15 years

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.